Universal energy-space localization and stable quantum phases against time-dependent perturbations: Abstract

 \section{Abstract}

-Stability against perturbation is a highly nontrivial property of quantum systems and is often a requirement to define new phases.
-In most systems where stability can be rigorously established, only static perturbations are considered; whether a system is stable against generic time-dependent perturbations remains largely elusive.
-In this work, we identify a universal phenomenon in $q$-local Hamiltonians called energy-space localization and prove that it can survive under generic time-dependent perturbations, where the evolving state is exponentially localized in an energy window of the instantaneous spectrum.
-The property holds ubiquitously, and the leakage bounds remain invariant under arbitrarily monotonic rescaling of evolution time.
-This flexibility enables the energy-space localization to be a powerful tool in proving the stability of systems.
-For spin glass models where the configuration spaces are separated by large energy barriers, the localization in energy space can induce a true localization in the configuration space and robustly break ergodicity.
-We then demonstrate the applications of our results in several systems with such barriers.
-For certain LDPC codes, we show that the evolving state is localized near the original codeword for an exponentially long time even under generic time-dependent perturbations.
-We also extend the stability of LDPC codes against static $q$-local perturbations to quasi-$q$-local.
-In addition, we show that for some classical hard optimization problems with clustered solution space, the stability becomes an obstacle for quantum Hamiltonian-based algorithms to drive the system out of local minima.
-Our work provides a new lens for analyzing the non-equilibrium dynamics of generic quantum systems, and versatile mathematical tools for stability proving and quantum algorithm design.
+Stability against perturbations is a highly nontrivial property of quantum systems and is often a requirement to define new phases.
+In most systems where stability can be rigorously established, only static perturbations are considered; whether any system can remain stable against generic time-dependent perturbations is largely elusive.
+In this work, we identify a universal phenomenon in driving $q$-local Hamiltonians called energy-space localization and prove that it can survive under generic time-dependent perturbations, where the evolving state is exponentially localized in an energy window of the instantaneous spectrum.
+For spin glass models where the configuration spaces are separated by large energy barriers, the localization in energy spaces can induce a true localization in configuration spaces and robustly break ergodicity.
+We then demonstrate its applications in several systems with such barriers.
+For certain LDPC codes, we show that the system remains localized near the original codeword for an exponentially long time even under generic time-dependent perturbations.
+For classical optimization problems with clustered solution space, the stability becomes an obstacle for quantum Hamiltonian-based algorithms to escape local minima.
+Our work provides a new lens for analyzing non-equilibrium dynamics of generic quantum systems, and versatile mathematical tools for establishing stability and for designing quantum algorithms.

 \end{CJK*}